mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

         width="400"
         height="400"
         >
-    <em>This image is from Jared Tumiel's excellent explanation of the mathematics of the FEP.
+    <em>Image sourced from Jared Tumiel's excellent explanation of the mathematics of the FEP.
 Much of my explanation incorporates his distillation combined with Friston's original works.
 See references below for more.</em>
 </a>
 </center>